 I first started meditating back in 2006 when I met my late spiritual guide Sunil Rathod.
 Sunil was instrumental in showing me how to meditate.
 Meditation is a form of attention training, focusing your attention on a specific object.
 Usually this is the breath, but it could be the body (in the form of a body scan), or it could be an external object such as a candle or even simply noticing or monitoring the environment around you.
 Even ‘walking meditation’ is possible.

-To find out more about what is exactly meditation, read my post here.
-You may have heard about mindfulness, and mindfulness can be a meditation itself with various forms of mindfulness meditations.
+To find out more about what is exactly meditation, read here.
+You may have heard about mindfulness, and mindfulness can be a meditation itself with various forms of mindfulness meditation.

-The benefits of meditation are known to be reduced stress (through the activation of the parasympathetic nervous system), improved concentration and even increased immunity.
-To learn how to meditate (in the style of mindfulness of breathing), follow these 6 steps:
+To learn how to meditate (in the style of mindfulness meditation), follow these 6 steps:

 - Find comfort in your body.
 Take some time to settle into the position, noting your surroundings and begin breathing gently.
 You may wish to take a deep breath and then settle into the posture.